Inclusive student life

 1. Play your part in making Oxford an inclusive place

-Oxford offers a wealth of opportunities to explore a diverse range of perspectives and experiences, and learn from others – with societies, lectures, events and other activities taking place throughout the year.
+Oxford offers a wealth of opportunities to explore a diverse range of perspectives and experiences, and to learn from others – with societies, lectures, events and other activities taking place throughout the year.

-Protest must not shut down debate nor cause substantial disruption to University activities.
+Protest must not shut down debate or cause substantial disruption to University activities.
 Conduct which is disruptive, violent, causes damage, or risks the safety of others may have serious consequences, including disciplinary action, fines, or even suspension from the University.
 Behaviour that is unlawful also risks arrest by police and prosecution.

 If you are arranging a protest, you must follow the University's procedures for meetings and events (set out in the Code of Practice on Freedom of Speech) and provide advance notice through the appropriate channels.